mtekinn/WebDataAnalyz/README.md

 # WebDataAnalyz

 WebDataAnalyz is a web application developed using Django and Scrapy, designed to crawl and analyze websites based on user input.
-It showcases the ability to build a scalable and maintainable web service, fulfilling the requirements of a recent job posting.

 ## Features